sbhuller98/main_django/README.md

 ## Version History

+* 2.1
+    * Updated button to navigate to calculator page
 * 2.0
     * Refactored with Bootstrap and the grid system to make responsive and mobile friendly
     * Updated navigation bar